-The Minneapolis Plan was designed to reduce the risk of financial crises and bailouts to less than 10 percent while passing a benefit and cost test.
-We calculate that the current regulations put into place after the 2008 financial crisis reduced the 100-year chance of a bailout from 84 percent to 67 percent.
-The Minneapolis Plan reduces that risk to as low as 9 percent, at only a modest economic cost relative to the typical cost of a banking crisis.
-There is a tradeoff involved in ensuring greater safety in the U.S. economy; we show that the added safety here is well worth the cost.
+The Minneapolis Plan is designed to reduce the risk of a financial crisis and bailout to as low as 9 percent while passing a benefit and cost test.
+We estimate that the current regulations put into place after the 2008 financial crisis reduced the 100-year chance of a bailout from 84 percent to 67 percent.
+The Minneapolis Plan reduces that risk to 9 percent and provides an overall net benefit to the economy.
+There is a trade-off involved in ensuring greater safety in the U.S. economy; we show that the added safety here is well worth the cost.